Bluejay47/AviaryClasses/README.md

 ### 🔮 **Keen-Eyed Adventurer** (Witch Archetype)
 *"Focus, perception, and a keen-eye are the hallmarks of good adventurers.
 It's amazing what one can do when these attributes are applied to something as simple as cantrips."*

+An alternative take on the existing Keen-Eyed Adventurer

 **Key Changes:**
 - **Cantrip specialization** with Intelligence scaling damage